Giving our customers a great journey experience

 As a National Express driver, you will be provided with a full National Express uniform.
-This will include shirt, tie/neck-tie, jacket, jumper, trousers/skirt, fleece and hi-viz jacket.
+This will include shirt, tie/neck-tie, jacket, jumper, trousers/skirt, fleece and hi-viz vest or jacket.
 You can order new or replacement uniform by contacting your operator.
 You must provide your own shoes; they should be smart, black, flat non-slip shoes that cover your whole foot (as per PCV guidelines).

 You are expected to wear your uniform at all times, including your name badge, while on duty.
 Your uniform must be clean and smart.

 Customers are not only guaranteed a seat on our services but, for a small fee (available from £2 per

 person, per journey, on the majority of services), they can choose their seat from a designated area.
 Seat reservations can only be booked online, not at coach stations, agents, NCC or via the driver.

 You can watch a training video which explains the seat reservation process here.